Used Car: 2010 Toyota Matrix Review

-If you want a small car with lots of cargo space and safety features, a good reliability score and available all-wheel drive, the 2010 Toyota Matrix deserves a thorough look.
+If you want a small car with lots of cargo space and safety features and available all-wheel drive, the 2010 Toyota Matrix deserves a thorough look.
 However, its cheap cabin materials mean that the Matrix lacks the interior refinement of some higher ranking used small cars.

 Other Cars to Consider

 As one of the larger models in the class, the Matrix may not be the right fit for everyone.
 The 2010 Scion xD is significantly smaller, but by downsizing, you’ll trade space for more tech features, like a Pioneer stereo with a USB port.
 The xD’s list of standard safety features is comparable to the Matrix’s, but its safety scores aren’t as good.